Utility stocks often get labelled as boring and ‘plain-vanilla,’ but dividend investors know the true power behind these compounders.

 With highly regulated industry rates and plenty of cash flow, utility companies in Canada are as stable as an investment gets.

 Although I think utility stocks have a place in any Canadian investor’s portfolio, this article is not meant to be financial advice.
-Before making any investment, you should research these companies and make the decision based on your financial situation.
+Before investing, you should research these companies and decide based on your financial situation.

 Don’t expect much long-term capital growth from utility stock prices.
 The true strength of these stocks is the dividends they pay.